skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/09_appendix_c_templates.md

 **100 Percent Evaluation**

-This is the appropriate method of evaluating infrequent tasks or tasks with stringent performance requirements &mdash; for example, where safety or health is a concern.
+This is the appropriate method of evaluating infrequent tasks or tasks with stringent performance requirements — for example, where safety or health is a concern.
 With this method, performance is inspected/evaluated at each occurrence.
 One hundred percent inspection is too expensive to be used in most cases.

 **Random Review**